-• Net assets of \$13,490,869 represents assets less liabilities.
-This balance is \$677,000 less than last year.
+• Net assets of \$13,535,948 represents assets less liabilities.
+This balance is \$45,000 more than the prior year.

 Statement of Activities:

 The statement of activities is a report on the Seminary's fiscal year profitability resulting from the operation of its educational mission as well as non-operating activities such as reinvestment of endowment gains, and other sources.